 Artichoke Salad

-This bright, fresh, Italian-inspired artichoke salad is a gorgeous sidedish or healthy meal idea where green leaves, tomatoes, artichkoes, and olives marry a tasty Italian dressing.
+This Italian-inspired artichoke salad is a gorgeous side dish or healthy meal idea where green leaves, tomatoes, artichokes, and olives marry a tasty Italian dressing.

-It takes 15 minutes to make, and it's perfect for meal prep, putlocks, and as a lunch box idea.
-Plus, you can add beans or pasta to turn it into a fulfilling meal!
+It takes 15 minutes to make, and it's perfect for meal prep, potlucks, and as a lunch box idea.

 Prep Time: 15 minutes